tsinta/PerceptronLearningAlgorithm/README.md

 adjust: one iteration is equal to one adjust time, not one data

-pocket: keeping the best weight in pocket(the weight will be reset if it can't find better weight)
+pocket: keeping the best weight in pocket

 #####For example:
 C:\...\>  runPLA.exe data.txt random strict show adjust